ietf/wiki.ietf.org/group/iesg/LastCallDetails.md

 dateCreated: 2023-02-17T21:22:14.955Z
 ---

 To request a Last Call,

  -   Pull up the document in the Tracker
+ -   Ensure there is an Intended Status set for the draft
+ -   Ensure that a Document Shepherd has been selected
+ -   Ensure that the Shepherd write-up exists and is reasonably thorough
- -   Click "Prepare for Last Call"
+ -   Click the "Submit to IESG for publication" button
- -   Make sure the version number in the Last Call Announcement Text is correct.
- -   Add the document's abstract to the announcement text
+ -   Review the information you are prompted to verify
- -   Make other changes to the announcement text if necessary (see below)
- -   Use the "Request Last Call" button.
+ -   Click the "Request Publication" button

 The secretariat will later send the announcement text to IETF-Announce, often on the next business day.